1871fotc/fotc/docs/walks/undertakers.md

 ![](../assets/john-hislop-hearse-cemetery-road.jpg)

 *<small>[John Hislop Undertakers in a funeral procession in Brisbane, ca. 1892]((http://onesearch.slq.qld.gov.au/permalink/f/1upgmng/slq_alma21220116790002061)), held by John Oxley Library, State Library of Queensland.
-It is believed the procession is in Sylvan Road (previosly Cemetery Road) on corner of Kate Street.</small>*
+It is believed the procession is in Sylvan Road (previously Cemetery Road) on corner of Kate Street.</small>*

 --8<-- "snippets/alma-adlington.md"